zeinnicholas/community-guidelines/.github/CONTRIBUTING.md

 **Welcome to the Elementor Contribution Guidelines**

 Community contributions are always welcomed and help us remain the Number 1 WordPress Website Builder.
-Contributors are invited to answer questions on all Elementor GitHub spaces or submit their contributions in the appropriate channels.
+Contributors can answer questions on all Elementor GitHub spaces or submit their contributions in the appropriate channels.

-**Before submitting contributions, all participants should read and follow these Guidelines as well as our [Conde of Conduct](https://elemn.to/gh-code-of-conduct).**
+**Before submitting contributions, all participants should read and follow these Guidelines and our [Code of Conduct](https://elemn.to/gh-code-of-conduct).**

 ## How to use GitHub